The Imperial March: Star Wars Anthology

 Trailers for Rogue One: A Star Wars Story featured the track prominently; the first notes of "The Imperial March" can be heard at the end of the trailer as the letters turn to reveal the name of the upcoming movie.
 Prior to this, Darth Vader can be heard breathing and his appearance is seen as a reflection on the floor.
 In the film proper, scored by Michael Giacchino, the theme can be heard when Vader emerges from his sanctum to confer with Director Orson Krennic, and again after Vader warns Krennic about overstepping his bounds.
 The theme can be heard once more when Vader attacks the Rebel soldiers trapped in a hallway; it is slowed down enough not to be obvious and joined with a chorus reminiscent of that from Revenge of the Sith.
 The theme is finally heard outright when Vader witnesses the Tantive IV fleeing into hyperspace.

-The track appears early in Solo: A Star Wars Story, transposed into a major key, as diegetic music in the Corellia spaceport as part of a commercial encouraging viewers to join the Imperial Navy, encouraging Han Solo to enlist as his ticket off the planet.
+The track appears early in Solo: A Star Wars Story during the battle of Mimban and then, transposed into a major key, as diegetic music in the Corellia spaceport as part of a commercial encouraging viewers to join the Imperial Navy, encouraging Han Solo to enlist as his ticket off the planet.
 This brief appearance marks the first and thus-far only in-universe appearance of "The Imperial March" in a theatrical film.